Fireplace: History

 Ancient fire pits were sometimes built in the ground, within caves, or in the center of a hut or dwelling.
-Evidence of prehistoric, man-made fires exists on all five inhabited continents.
+Evidence of prehistoric, man-made fires exists on all six inhabited continents.
 The disadvantage of early indoor fire pits was that they produced toxic and/or irritating smoke inside the dwelling.

 Fire pits developed into raised hearths in buildings, but venting smoke depended on open windows or holes in roofs.
 The medieval great hall typically had a centrally located hearth, where an open fire burned with the smoke rising to the vent in the roof.
 Louvers were developed during the Middle Ages to allow the roof vents to be covered so rain and snow would not enter.

 Also during the Middle Ages, smoke canopies were invented to prevent smoke from spreading through a room and vent it out through a wall or roof.
 These could be placed against stone walls, instead of taking up the middle of the room, and this allowed smaller rooms to be heated.

 Chimneys were invented in northern Europe in the 11th or 12th century and largely fixed the problem of smoke, more reliably venting it outside.
 They made it possible to give the fireplace a draft, and also made it possible to put fireplaces in multiple rooms in buildings conveniently.
 They did not come into general use immediately, however, as they were expensive to build and maintain.

 In 1678, Prince Rupert, nephew of Charles I, raised the grate of the fireplace, improving the airflow and venting system.
 The 18th century saw two important developments in the history of fireplaces.
 Benjamin Franklin developed a convection chamber for the fireplace that greatly improved the efficiency of fireplaces and wood-burning stoves.
 He also improved the airflow by pulling air from a basement and venting out a longer area at the top.
 In the later 18th century, Count Rumford designed a fireplace with a tall, shallow firebox that was better at drawing the smoke up and out of the building.
 The shallow design also improved greatly the amount of heat transfer projected into the room.
-Rumford's design is the foundation for modern fireplaces.

-The Aesthetic movement of the 1870s and 1880s took on a more traditional spectra based on stone and deflected unnecessary ornamentation.
-Rather it relied on simple designs with little unnecessary ornamentation.
-In the 1890s, the Aesthetic movement gave way to the Arts and Crafts movement, where the emphasis was still placed on providing quality stone.
-Stone fireplaces at this time were a symbol of prosperity, which to some degree is still the notion today.
+The Aesthetic movement of the 1870s and 1880s favoured a more traditional look based on stone, with simple designs and limited ornamentation.
+In the 1890s, the Aesthetic movement gave way to the Arts and Crafts movement, which still emphasized quality stone and practical features.
+Stone fireplaces at this time were a symbol of prosperity, as to some degree they remain today.